Other / mixed grade configuration · Springville, UT

 How many students attend Springville Jr High?

 Springville Jr High has 1,086 students enrolled.
-It is a other school in SPRINGVILLE, UT.
+It is a public school in Springville, UT.

 What is the student-teacher ratio at Springville Jr High?